Liquidation Process: A step-by-step guide

 The liquidation process sees a company wound up, closed down and struck from the Companies House register.

 Liquidation commonly occurs when a company can no longer pay its debts, resulting in company assets being sold off in order to pay creditors.
-The liquidation process can be voluntary or it can be court-ordered, with the end game in either case being to ‘liquidate’ the company.
+The company liquidation process can be voluntary or it can be court-ordered, with the end game in either case being to ‘liquidate’ the company.

 If you’re considering liquidating your company as a response to insolvency, Irwin Insolvency has the expert advice you need to initiate the liquidation process.
 Keep reading, as our insolvency specialists provide a step-by-step guide to the liquidation process.